 Smart contract instances#

 A smart contract instance is a smart contract module together with a specific state and an amount of CCD tokens.
+A smart contract instance is often just called an instance.
 Multiple smart contract instances can be created from the same module.
 For example, for an auction contract, there could be multiple instances, each one dedicated to bidding for a specific item and with its own participants.

 Smart contract instances can be created from a deployed smart contract